Qawaz/KATE/README.md

 @placeholder(WelcomeText)
 ```

-Placeholders are like functions in template engines , But they don't have parameters instead they
-have something more powerful which is that they inherit scope of invocation directive

-Because of this, this code is possible
+Placeholders inherit scope of invocation directive , Because of this, this code is possible

 ```
 @define_placeholder(Varible)